• Skip to primary navigation

 • Make the cheese sauce (using the roux method).
 Melt the butter in a pan, stir in the flour, then whisk in the milk gradually.
 Keep whisking until the sauce starts to thicken and it coats the back of a spoon.
 Remove the sauce from the heat and stir in the grated cheese, nutmeg, and dijon mustard.
 Season with salt and pepper.

 • Assemble the leeks in a baking dish.
 Spoon a small amount of the cheese sauce in the bottom of the baking dish (2 tablespoons should be enough), lay the leeks into the dish, then pour over the rest of the cheese sauce.
-Sprinkle over the breadcrumbs and Parmesan, and bake in the oven for 20-25 minutes until golden and bubbling.
+Sprinkle over the breadcrumbs, Parmesan, and salt & pepper, and bake in the oven for 20-25 minutes until golden and bubbling.

 Notes